Soft targets are open to the public and often unprotected

 - Adjust business hours to limit access.

-- Add barriers, limit available entry doors.
+- Add barriers, limit available entry doors and escape routes.

 - Add better lighting, video cameras, door hardware.

 - Add restrictive policy, procedures, rules.

 - Add personnel to monitor or limit access.

 - Start a dialog at your company about workplace violence potential.